JetBrains/kotlin-web-site/docs/topics/js/js-modules.md

 ### Module system used by the Kotlin Standard Library

 Kotlin is distributed with the Kotlin/JS standard library as a single file, which is itself compiled as an UMD module, so you can use it with any module system described above.
-While for most use cases of Kotlin/JS, it is recommended to use a Gradle dependency on `kotlin-stdlib-js`, which is also available on NPM as the [`kotlin`](https://www.npmjs.com/package/kotlin) package.
+For most use cases of Kotlin/JS, it is recommended to use a Gradle dependency on `kotlin-stdlib-js`, which is also available on NPM as the [`kotlin`](https://www.npmjs.com/package/kotlin) package.